 SB 416-Relating to Location of Utilities

-On Tuesday, October 20th, SB 416, relating to the Location of Utilities, by Senator Anitere Flores (R-Miami) unanimously passed through its first hearing in the Senate Community Affairs Committee with 7 yeas and 0 nays.
+On Thursday, November 19th, SB 416, relating to the Location of Utilities, by Senator Anitere Flores (R-Miami) unanimously passed through its last committee week stop in the Senate Fiscal Policy Committee with 9 yeas and 0 nays.
 AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this bill.

 SB 416 will address who is the responsible party for the cost of relocating utility facilities in a public easement.
 Easements dedicated to the public for utilities are typically located along existing road or highway rights-of-way and are available for use by a variety of utility providers.
 The bill flips the responsibility to bear relocation costs from the utility owner to the state or local government requiring the facilities to be relocated.
 The owner of a utility that requires relocation will be liable for relocation costs only if their lines and facilities are across, on or “within” the right-of-way, rather than “along” any right-of-way.